Reyniergc/Neighborhood-Map-Builded-With-React.js/README.md

 # Neighborhood-Map-Builded-With-React.js
 Project realized during the Udacity Front-End Nano Degree course.

-Install al dependencies directly => npm install google-maps-react bootstrap jquery popper.js --save

 **__Requeriments to run the aplication:__**
 - Download and install node.js
 - Open the command line in the folder of your project and execute the followings commands:
   - **npm install**.
 That will install the node dependencies
+  - **Install all dependencies directly => **npm install google-maps-react bootstrap jquery popper.js --save

+  Or install the dependencies one by one:
   - **npm install --save google-maps-react**.
 This command will install the node module Google Maps that will made the aplication able to work with react.js
   - **npm install --save bootstrap**.
 As the application uses BootStrap Modal we need to install BootStrap.
   - **npm install jquery**.
 This command will install jquery that is used by **BootStrap**.